Queries and Subjects¶

 yielding packages matching the given input.
 The result of the returned query can be an empty set if no package matches. sack is theSack

-that the returned query will search. with_nevra enable search by nevra, with_provides indicates whether besides package names also packages’ provides are searched for a match, and with_filenames indicates whether besides package provides also packages’ file provides are searched for a match. forms is a list of pattern forms from `hawkey`_.
+that the returned query will search. with_nevra enable search by nevra, with_provides indicates whether besides package names also packages’ provides are searched for a match, and with_filenames indicates whether besides package provides also packages’ file provides are searched for a match. forms is a list of pattern forms from hawkey.
 Leaving the parameter toNone

 results in using a reasonable default list of forms.

-(sack, forms=None, obsoletes=True, reponame=None)¶ Returns a
+Returns a

 Selector